crawl/crawl/crawl-ref/INSTALL.md

 ### ccache

-If you're recompiling DCSS many times (eg while developing features), `ccache` can significantly speed up your compile times.
+If you're recompiling DCSS many times (eg while developing features), `ccache` can significantly speed up this process.
 It is generally easy to install and set up.

 On Linux, try installing the `ccache` with your package manager.
 You will need to add the ccache directory to your `PATH`.